jamesarnall/lucyparsonslabs.com/_posts/2019-02-02-BIPA-Victory.md

 for damages is appropriate.

 Much of the court’s decision looked to the legislature’s intent in enacting BIPA.
-Citing Patel v.
-Facebook Inc., a similar case pending in the 9th Circuit, the court argued that “when a private entity fails to adhere to [BIPA’s] statutory procedures,” an individual shouldn’t have to show any harm beyond the violation.
+Citing _Patel v.
+Facebook Inc._, a similar case pending in the 9th Circuit, the court argued that “when a private entity fails to adhere to [BIPA’s] statutory procedures,” an individual shouldn’t have to show any harm beyond the violation.
 In violating BIPA, “the precise harm the Illinois legislature sought